 Another good reason is safety, some users just don’t feel confident using what is often described as a ‘chainsaw on a stick’ or a powered pole saw.

 So the first manual saw we are going to look at is the Happybuy Telescopic Pole Saw which gives you a range from 6 to 24 Foot

-The pole comes in 4 sections there are also 3 section versions of this pole saw pruner that are 4-12 feet in length and 6-18 feet if you still require a manual version but don’t need 24 foot.
+The pole comes in 4 sections there are also 3 section versions of this pole saw pruner that is 4-12 feet in length and 6-18 feet if you still require a manual version but don’t need 24 foot.

 The tool does need to be assembled and it doesn’t arrive with instructions so you will have to figure out how to put it together.

-Apart from the lack of instructions and a fairly unknown brand name this saw seems to be well received by its users.
+Apart from the lack of instructions and a fairly unknown brand name, this saw seems to be well received by its users.

-So depending on how you like your tools powered electric, battery or good old man power all these pole saws should do the job in trimming your palm trees and hopefully save you some money in the process.
+So depending on how you like your tools powered electric, battery or good old manpower all these pole saws should do the job in trimming your palm trees and hopefully save you some money in the process.